Mesenteric angiography is a test used took look at the blood vessels that supply the small and large intestines.

 The x-ray table is hard and cold.
 You may ask for a blanket or pillow.

-You may feel a brief sting when the numbing medication (anesthetic) is given.
+You may feel a brief sting when the numbing medicine (anesthetic) is given.
 You will feel a brief sharp pain and some pressure as the catheter is placed and moved into the artery.
-Usually you will only feel a sensation of pressure in the groin area.
+In most cases, you will feel only a sensation of pressure in the groin area.

 As the dye is injected, you will feel a warm, flushing sensation.
 You may have tenderness and bruising at the site of the catheter insertion after the test.